-The best way to describe Hapkido is a “Mixed Martial Art” although unlike modern “Mixed Martial Arts” our focus is not on competition but on practical self-defence.
+The best way to describe Hapkido is a “Mixed Martial Art” although unlike modern “Mixed Martial Arts” our focus is not on competition but on practical self-defense.
 Hapkido is a unique style that will enable you to defend yourself in just about any situation.

 HAPKIDO FEDERATION OF NEW ZEALAND

-The web site for New Zealand Hapkido is www.hapkido.co.nz
+The website for New Zealand Hapkido is www.hapkido.co.nz

 We are also a membering club of the World Kido Federation and Hanminjok Hapkido Association.

 The World Kido Federation is one of the most renowned and respected Korean self-defense Martial Arts organisations in the world and the Hanminjok Hapkido Association is the largest Hapkido organisation in the world with over 550 member clubs in South Korea alone.

 WHAT TO EXPECT AT YOUR FIRST CLASS